xinzhan/core-services.en/help/interface/attributes/t-crs-usecase.md

 ![](assets/crs-add-attribute-target.png)

-See [Creating a New Audience](https://docs.adobe.com/content/help/en/target/using/audiences/create-audiences/audiences.html) in Target help.
+See [Creating a New Audience](https://docs.adobe.com/content/help/en/target/using/audiences/create-audiences/audiences.html) in [!DNL Target] help.